Eucalyptus: Cultivation and uses

 Eucalypts were introduced from Australia to the rest of the world following the Cook expedition in 1770.
 Collected by Sir Joseph Banks, botanist on the expedition, they were subsequently introduced to many parts of the world, notably California, southern Europe, Africa, the Middle East, South Asia and South America.
 About 250 species are under cultivation in California.
 In Portugal and also Spain, eucalypts have been grown in plantations for the production of pulpwood.
-Eucalyptus are the basis for several industries, such as sawmilling, pulp, charcoal and others.
+Eucalyptuses are the basis for several industries, such as sawmilling, pulp, charcoal and others.
 Several species have become invasive and are causing major problems for local ecosystems, mainly due to the absence of wildlife corridors and rotations management.

 Eucalypts have many uses which have made them economically important trees, and they have become a cash crop in poor areas such as Timbuktu, Mali and the Peruvian Andes, despite concerns that the trees are invasive in some environments like those of South Africa.
 Best-known are perhaps the varieties karri and yellow box.
 Due to their fast growth, the foremost benefit of these trees is their wood.
 They can be chopped off at the root and grow back again.
 They provide many desirable characteristics for use as ornament, timber, firewood and pulpwood.
-Eucaplytus wood is also used in a number of industries, from fence posts (where the oil-rich wood's high resistance to decay is valued) and charcoal to cellulose extraction for biofuels.
+Eucalyptus wood is also used in a number of industries, from fence posts (where the oil-rich wood's high resistance to decay is valued) and charcoal to cellulose extraction for biofuels.
 Fast growth also makes eucalypts suitable as windbreaks and to reduce erosion.

-Some Eucalyptus species have attracted attention from horticulturists, global development researchers, and environmentalists because of desirable traits such as being fast-growing sources of wood, producing oil that can be used for cleaning and as a natural insecticide, or an ability to be used to drain swamps and thereby reduce the risk of malaria.
+Some eucalyptus species have attracted attention from horticulturists, global development researchers, and environmentalists because of desirable traits such as being fast-growing sources of wood, producing oil that can be used for cleaning and as a natural insecticide, or an ability to be used to drain swamps and thereby reduce the risk of malaria.
 Eucalyptus oil finds many uses like in fuels, fragrances, insect repellence and antimicrobial activity.
 Eucalyptus trees show allelopathic effects; they release compounds which inhibit other plant species from growing nearby.
 Outside their natural ranges, eucalypts are both lauded for their beneficial economic impact on poor populations and criticised for being "water-guzzling" aliens, leading to controversy over their total impact.

 Eucalypts draw a tremendous amount of water from the soil through the process of transpiration.
 They have been planted (or re-planted) in some places to lower the water table and reduce soil salination.
 Eucalypts have also been used as a way of reducing malaria by draining the soil in Algeria, Lebanon, Sicily, elsewhere in Europe, in the Caucasus (Western Georgia), and California.
 Drainage removes swamps which provide a habitat for mosquito larvae, but can also destroy ecologically productive areas.
 This drainage is not limited to the soil surface, because the Eucalyptus roots are up to 2.5 m in length and can, depending on the location, even reach the phreatic zone.